 Breathability & Venting

-To see how well each breath and vents, we hike, ski, and backpack in cool conditions in each.
+To see how well each breathes and vents, we hike, ski, and backpack in cool conditions in each.
 We also note features that allow off-loading of heat such as pit zips.

 Comfort & Mobility

 Which feels soft and pliable?
 Which moves with the body?
-To test this, we take each jacket on adventures that require full-body use.
-Climbing, hiking, skiing, and more.
+To test this, we take each jacket on adventures that require full-body use, like climbing, hiking, skiing, and more.
 Those with thoughtful features and softer, more flexible fabrics typically do better here.